 Smaller storage containers, such as tupperware, baggies, and bottles, store individual food items within the refrigerated and dry pantry spaces.
 If you are headed into bear country, you’ll need a bear-roof container of some sort.

 Another major consideration is how you will carry water — and how much you’ll need.
 Depending on your plans and budget, you could use plastic jugs from the grocery store or, at the other end of the cost spectrum, install a purpose-built water storage system mounted to your vehicle.
 Whatever container you are using for water should be made of food-grade material.
+Our guide to overland water storage goes into more detail on how much water to bring and how to store it.

 Besides your consumables, you’ll need containers to store your stove, cookware, dishes, cutlery, and cleaning supplies.
 You’ll want a larger container to separate these items from the rest of your gear, as well as bags and boxes to further subdivide your kitchen gear by function.
 For instance, your dishes and cutlery can be stored in a separate container from your cleaning supplies.